2011 World Series: Game 6

 Of the last 13 instances in which a Major League team won a Game 6 at home to force a Game 7 in the postseason, all but two went on to win Game 7.
 The exceptions were the New York Mets in the 2006 NLCS against, coincidentally, the Cardinals; and the Boston Red Sox in the 1975 World Series against the Cincinnati Reds.

 Freese's walk-off home run was the fourth that won in a Game 6 in World Series history.
 Freese joined Jim Edmonds, the man for whom he was traded, as the only players in Cardinals history to hit an extra-inning walk-off home run in the postseason.
 He also joined Aaron Boone (2003), David Ortiz (2004) and Hall of Famers Carlton Fisk (1975) and Kirby Puckett (1991) as the only players to hit an extra-inning walk-off home run when their team was facing postseason elimination.
 The fan that retrieved the home run ball was subsequently given an autographed bat and ball by Freese after the former returned it to him.
-In Game 6, Freese posted the best win probability added in Major League Baseball postseason history, with a 0.969, which is 0.099 better than the Los Angeles Dodgers' Kirk Gibson in Game 1 of the 1988 World Series.
+In Game 6, Freese posted the best win probability added in Major League Baseball postseason history, with a 0.969, which was 0.099 better than the Los Angeles Dodgers' Kirk Gibson in Game 1 of the 1988 World Series.
 The third- and fourth-best WPAs are .854 (by the San Diego Padres' Steve Garvey in Game 4 of the 1984 National League Championship Series) and 0.832 (by the Cardinals' Lance Berkman in Game 6 of the 2011 World Series).

 The Cardinals set two World Series milestones in their Game 6 win—the first team to come back from deficits in both the 9th and 10th innings, and the first team to score in the 8th, 9th, 10th, and 11th innings.
 David Freese and Lance Berkman became the third and fourth players in World Series history to get game-tying hits with their team one out from elimination.
 It was also the first such occurrence in MLB history of a team tying a game after twice being one strike away from elimination.
-On Mike and Mike in the Morning the next day, ESPN senior baseball analyst Buster Olney called it the greatest game in the history of baseball.
+On Mike & Mike in the Morning the next day, ESPN senior baseball analyst Buster Olney called it the greatest game in the history of baseball.

 Allen Craig hit the go-ahead home run in the 3rd inning that put the Cardinals ahead for good.